katehret/measuring-language-complexity/README.md

 #### distcomp_loop.r

-An R script which applies the functions for morphological and syntactic manipulation to an entire corpus (collection of text files) and repeats this process a specified number of times.
-In this process, random samples of the text files are drawn.
+An R script which applies the functions for morphological and syntactic manipulation to random samples of all files in a corpus (collection of text files) for a specified number of repetitions.

 #### sample_data.zip